 The cloud scans every byte coming and going, including SSL and

-As organizations increase their use of cloud-based services and apps, like Salesforce, Box, Office 365, and the Amazon Web Services (AWS) platform, it makes sense to have your traffic secured in the cloud as well.
-For legacy security vendors who have been — and largely still are — selling on-premises hardware appliances, this reality poses a problem, because their bottom lines, and their duty to shareholders, involves moving boxes.
+As organizations increase their use of cloud-based apps, like Salesforce, Box, and Office 365, and move to infrastructures services like Microsoft Azure and Amazon Web Services (AWS), it makes sense to have traffic secured in the cloud as well.
+For legacy vendors who have been — and largely still are — selling on-premises hardware appliances, this reality poses a problem, because their bottom lines, and their duty to shareholders, involves moving boxes.
 This is why they’ve begun promoting so-called “hybrid solutions,” with data center security being handled by appliances, and mobile or branch security being handled by similar security stacks housed in cloud environments.

 The problem with such a strategy is that it complicates, rather than simplifies, enterprise security, and cloud users and administrators get none of the benefits of a true cloud service — speed, scale, global visibility, and threat intelligence — benefits that can only be provided through a multi-tenant global architecture.

 Learn more about cloud protection for your network

 Learn about ZscalerRead Zscaler Overview >

 What does the cloud mean to enterprise security?Read White Paper >

 Disrupting the Cyber Kill Chain with ZscalerRead More >